The Science of Influence: Why Some Voices Naturally Rise (And Why That's Good for Your Business)

 2. Prestige is earned, not appointed.

 Your formal org chart (dominance hierarchy) may list who reports to whom.
 But your actual influence structure (prestige hierarchy) is determined by who demonstrates competence, insight, and value.
 People freely confer influence on those they believe can help them succeed.
-Your high-prestige individuals are your most powerful cultural assets.
+The people others respect and trust are your most powerful cultural assets.

-3. Healthy prestige hierarchies are prosocial and performance-enhancing.
+3. Healthy prestige hierarchies benefit the whole organisation and enhance performance.

 Unlike coercive dominance structures, prestige hierarchies benefit the entire group when functioning well.
 They concentrate decision-making influence in the hands of those most likely to make good decisions.
 The goal is not to flatten this dynamic, but to ensure it is based on genuine capability and is accessible to all.